-Activated charcoal is a popular ingredient in skin care products and may help improve the texture and appearance of skin.
-Its absorbing properties are well studied, but its effectiveness as a skin treatment is inconclusive.
+Activated charcoal may help improve the texture and appearance of skin.
+Its absorbing properties are well studied.
+However, its effectiveness as a skin treatment is inconclusive.

 This article explains what activated charcoal is, how it works, and its uses.
 Next, we explore its potential benefits for the skin and look at possible adverse effects.
 Finally, we explain how to use it in skin care.